The Frolic of the Beasts: Background

-The name Motomezuka is likely to be a corruption of Otomezuka (the "Maiden's Grave"), the original story being contained in an episode of the Yamato Monogatari, a tale combining narrative fiction with waka poetry from he mid-tenth century.
+The name Motomezuka is likely to be a corruption of Otomezuka (the "Maiden's Grave"), the original story being contained in an episode of the Yamato Monogatari, a tale combining narrative fiction with waka poetry from the mid-tenth century.
 The earliest references to the story appear in poem form in the Manyōshū, the oldest and greatest anthology of Japanese poems, compiled during the late Nara period.

 Noh theatre performances are characterised by their use of meticulously designed masks that represent specific characters and facial expressions.
 Noh masks are referenced throughout The Frolic of the Beasts.
 At the beginning of the novel's first chapter, Kōji humours himself with the thought that his own face "is like a well-crafted, carved wooden mask."
 In the novel's prologue, Ippei's expression is described as an "interminable smile", which recalls the fixed expression of Noh masks.
 Also, the "dark grape luster" of Yūko's "characteristic thick lipstick" is likely a direct reference to the archetypal "young woman" (Wakaonna) character portrayed in Noh productions.
 In his review for The Japan Times, Damian Flanagan also compared the "jumbled" nature of the novel's nonlinear narrative as creating a "transcendent unearthliness" similar to that of a Noh play.

 Miyoko Tanaka, the commentator in the original Shinchosha paperback edition of the novel says that both in the form of the story, which is "like a dream rising from weed-infested ruins," and from the descriptions of the faces of the characters, "we Japanese clearly recognize vestiges of the traditional Noh theater performance."

 Mishima was infatuated with the Noh theater and he wrote several Noh plays himself (adapted from ancient Noh performances).
 All of his plays were performed in Japan and some of them in other cities around the world, including New York.
 There is some speculation that Mishima was partly influenced in his choice of subject matter by the theme of Noh masks running through Fumiko Enchi's novel, Masks.
 It seems certain that Mishima rated Enchi highly and described this book as an "esoteric masterpiece."
 Enchi's novel was published in 1958, three years before The Frolic of the Beasts.